FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submit-item-for-reivew.md

 #### Description

 The description should provide an overview of the key features, helping users determine if the item aligns with their requirements.

-If the item includes any third-party paid services, those should also be mentioned in the description.
+If the item includes any third-party paid services or pub.dev packages/dependencies, those should also be mentioned in the description.
 Please use correct grammar and capitalization.

 #### Usage Instructions

 Provide clear and concise instructions on how to implement and utilize your item within FlutterFlow.
 Include any necessary steps, code snippets, or configurations required to get started.
-If your item depends on any third party services, please show users where to find relevant API keys or more information.
+If your item depends on any third party services or pub.dev packages/dependencies, please provide full details of these including showing users where to find relevant API keys or more information.
 Please use correct grammar and capitalization.

 #### Marketplace Item Type